THE RESTORATION AND TRANSFORMATION OF A "MUTT" ROD

 Here is a picture of the rear suspension.
 Note how heavy duty the Model A Frame is:

 Here is a view of the car from the rear.
 I must say, I miss seeing those bobbed fenders, they make the car, especially the view from behind.
-Mike and his staff also did a nice job finishing up the steel lining inside the trunk area.
+Artisans and his staff also did a nice job finishing up the steel lining inside the trunk area.
 The next step is to carve out the battery holder.

 We also discussed the utilization of the convertible top frame that Chuck fabricated.
 We have never been wild about the look of the original 1929 Model A canvas top.
-However, with Chuck's frame combined with the design sense and expertise of Mike and Marcus, a convertible top could have decent visual appeal and still present a practical solution for getting the car from place to place in inclement weather.
-Mike took a look and said the convertible frame Chuck fabricated was pretty much ready to go with some narrowing and cosmetic touches.
+However, with Chuck's frame combined with the design sense and expertise of Artisans and Marcus, a convertible top could have decent visual appeal and still present a practical solution for getting the car from place to place in inclement weather.
+Artisans took a look and said the convertible frame Chuck fabricated was pretty much ready to go with some narrowing and cosmetic touches.
 We have no idea where Chuck got this unique frame but our guess is that it was from an old horse drawn buggy, or else from a boat.
 Here is an early pic that Chuck took with the convertible top frame in place as he had envisioned it:

-THURSDAY, OCTOBER 18, 2007: Lots of news along with some new photos.
+Lots of news along with some new photos.
 The battery box in the trunk is now complete, the convertible top frame is now mounted and part of the car, and the grill shell is mounted, along with the support rods which go from the grill shell to the firewall.
 The exhaust manifold is now complete, and the dash is mounted in the car.
 The 1947 Pontiac transmission has been pulled and sent out to be double checked and serviced.
 The body has been fabricated with new upper windshield posts and upper body supports across the top of the windshield in order to secure the original windshield frame.
 We found the tri-spinner "planet" '56 Olds hubcaps at the mother of all swap meets in Hershey, Pennsylvania last weekend, along with another Lincoln push button we may be able to utilize for the trunk.
 Here are the pictures from today courtesy of Artisan Rods & Classics:

 The next photo below shows the seat frame mock-up used to determine how we are going to custom make the seat frame.
-I sat in the car while Marcus and Mike took their measurements.
+I sat in the car while Marcus and Artisans took their measurements.
 Due to the channeling of the body, the seat frame will have to rise up a short 2" from the floor in the front and be directly on the floor in the back.
 There is no room for seat springs so the seat will be constructed of wood and foam cushions.
 The second shot shows a nice view of the 1947 Kaiser Frazier garnish moldings on the upper portion of the inside of the doors and the Frazier inside door handles.
 In the next frame you can get a clear view of the exhaust pipes which had to be individually tooled and fitted.
 Next you can see the steel dash ready to paint before installing the gauges as well as the retrofit which had to be made on the 1947 Pontiac transmission.
 In 1947 all Pontiac transmissions had column shifters not floor shifters.
 The guys at Artisan retrofitted the transmission to allow it to be used with a handshaker type floor shifter.
 However, we are now weighing the pros and cons of moving to an automatic transmission.

-SUNDAY APRIL 6, 2008: Just completed a very productive trip to Indiana.
+Just completed a very productive trip to Indiana.
 New pictures below courtesy of our lifelong friend, Johnny "Chicago" Hornberger, who took a ride out to Artisans with me.
 The only remaining issues are putting in the truck lock/latch and then pulling the body.
 The body needs some comprehensive welding work on the underside around the new floor and trunk areas.
 Once the body is off, the fuel lines and brake lines can be installed on the chassis.
 Then, it's time to get the motor, the chassis and the body prepped for painting.
 Note in the last photo you can see the cool effect of the tri-spinner hubcaps along with the fenders.
 Artisans put the headlamp fixtures and front bumper on temporarily to get an idea of the "look" of the front of the car.
 We are also discussing the idea of using baffles in the lake pipes to quiet the car down, rather than feeding the pipes under the car and into Chuck's muffler system.
 Don't know what the neighbors might think but we love the idea of the baffles and we are going to try that first.

 A WORD ABOUT THE 1958 PONTIAC 370 CI POWER PLANT IN "BERNADINE"